vulkano-rs/vulkano-www/content/guide/buffer_creation/example_operation.md

 In order to ask the GPU to perform an operation, we need to create a type of object that we haven't covered yet, the *command buffer*.

-With Vulkan and vulkano you can't just execute commands one by one, as it would be too inefficient.
+With Vulkan and Vulkano you can't just execute commands one by one, as it would be too inefficient.
 Instead, we need to build a command buffer that contains a list of commands that we want to execute.

 You can create many command buffers and use them different times during the program.
 They can have different uses and can do many different things.
-In this case, we are just going to create one with the simple operation that we are trying to do.
+In this case, we are just going to create for the operation we are trying to achieve.

 Vulkan supports primary and secondary command buffers.
 Primary command buffers can be sent directly to the GPU while secondary command buffers allow you to store functionality that you can reuse multiple times in primary command buffers.